-Health Insurance Vs Auto Accident Insurance
+Health Insurance vs Auto Accident Insurance

 While Uber offers auto accident insurance, it does not offer health insurance.
 Though health insurance and accident insurance may seem similar because they both deal with the body, they are very different.
 Generally speaking, health insurance covers your financial damages and medical procedures caused by an illness or injury, while auto accident insurance has more specific guidelines.

-You were injured as a result of a car crash.
+- You were injured as a result of a car crash.

-You injured someone else in a car crash.
+- You injured someone else in a car crash.

-You’ve damaged someone’s property in a car accident.
+- You’ve damaged someone’s property in a car accident.

-You require post-hospital coverage.
+- You require post-hospital coverage.
 Auto accident insurance does not cover pre-hospital coverage, such as the expenses from an illness acquired 30 days before hospitalization.

-You require disability expenses after an accident.
+- You require disability expenses after an accident.

 AB5 and Your Health Insurance

 Under AB5 all gig workers, including Uber and Lyft drivers, are now treated as employees rather than independent contractors.
 With the overwhelming support behind AB5, many drivers are expected to acquire some sort of health insurance.
 Rideshare lawyers are confident that in addition to this coverage, Uber and Lyft drivers will also receive unemployment insurance, paid parental leave, overtime pay, paid rest breaks, and a guaranteed minimum hourly wage.
 While each health insurance policy is different, Uber is currently in the decision making process.